 (a) Consistent with OAR 340-234-0500(1) through (4), it is the object of this section to control air contaminant emissions, including, but not limited to, condensable hydrocarbons such that visible emissions from each veneer dryer are limited to a level which does not cause a characteristic "blue haze" to be observable;

-(b) No person shall operate any veneer dryer such that visible air contaminants emitted from any dryer stack or emission point exceed:
+(b) No person must operate any veneer dryer such that visible air contaminants emitted from any dryer stack or emission point exceed:

-(A) An average operating opacity of ten percent; and
+(A) An average operating opacity of 10 percent.
+Average operating opacity means the opacity of emissions determined using EPA Method 9 on any three days within a 12-month period which are separated from each other by at least 30 days.
+A violation of the average operating opacity limitation has occurred if the opacity of emissions on each of the three days is greater than the specified average operating opacity limitation; or

-(B) A maximum opacity of 20 percent.
+(B) A maximum opacity of 20 percent as measured by EPA Method 9 at any time.

-(c) Particulate emissions from wood fired veneer dryers shall not exceed:
+(c) Particulate emissions from wood fired veneer dryers must not exceed:

-(A) 0.75 pounds per 1,000 square feet of veneer dried (3/8 inch basis) for units using fuel which has a moisture content by weight of 20 percent or less;
+(A) 0.75 pounds per 1,000 square feet of veneer dried (3/8 inch basis) for units using fuel which has a moisture content equal to or less than 20 percent by weight on a wet basis as measured by ASTM D4442-84;

-(B) 1.50 pounds per 1,000 square feet of veneer dried (3/8 inch basis) for units using fuel which has a moisture content by weight of greater than 20 percent;
+(B) 1.50 pounds per 1,000 square feet of veneer dried (3/8 inch basis) for units using fuel which has a moisture content greater than 20 percent by weight on a wet basis as measured by ASTM D4442-84;

-(C) In addition to paragraphs(1)(c)(A) and(B) of this rule, 0.40 pounds per 1,000 pounds of steam generated in boilers which exhaust gases to the veneer dryer.
+(C) In addition to paragraphs(1)(c)(A) and(B), 0.40 pounds per 1,000 pounds of steam generated in boilers which exhaust gases to the veneer dryer.

-(d) Exhaust gases from fuel-burning equipment vented to the veneer dryer are exempt from OAR 340-228-0210;
+(d) Exhaust gases from fuel burning equipment vented to the veneer dryer are exempt from OAR 340-228-0210;

-(e) Each veneer dryer shall be maintained and operated at all times such that air contaminant generating processes and all contaminant control equipment shall be at full efficiency and effectiveness so that the emission of air contaminants are kept at the lowest practicable levels;
+(e) Each veneer dryer must be maintained and operated at all times such that air contaminant generating processes and all contaminant control devices must be at full efficiency and effectiveness so that the emission of air contaminants are kept at the lowest practicable levels;

-(f) No person shall willfully cause or permit the installation or use of any means, such as dilution, which, without resulting in a reduction in the total amount of air contaminants emitted, conceals an emission which would otherwise violate this rule;
+(f) No person must willfully cause or permit the installation or use of any means, such as dilution, which, without resulting in a reduction in the total amount of air contaminants emitted, conceals an emission which would otherwise violate this rule;

-(g) Where effective measures are not taken to minimize fugitive emissions, the Department may require that the equipment or structures in which processing, handling, and storage are done, be tightly closed, modified, or operated in such a way that air contaminants are minimized, controlled, or removed before discharge to the open air;
+(g) Where effective measures are not taken to minimize fugitive emissions, DEQ may require that the equipment or structures in which processing, handling, and storage are done, be tightly closed, modified, or operated in such a way that air contaminants are minimized, controlled, or removed before discharge to the open air;

-(h) The Department may require more restrictive emission limits than provided in subsections (1)(b) and(c) of this rule for an individual plant upon a finding by the Commission that the individual plant is located or is proposed to be located in a special problem area.
+(h) DEQ may require more restrictive emission limits than provided in subsections (1)(b) and(c) for an individual plant upon a finding by the EQC that the individual plant is located or is proposed to be located in a special problem area.
 The more restrictive emission limits for special problem areas may be established on the basis of allowable emissions expressed in opacity, pounds per hour, or total maximum daily emissions to the atmosphere, or a combination thereof.

 (2) Other Emission Sources: